-Chemists with No Backbones (from the 2003 Deep Sea Medicines Expedition)
+(4 pages, 356k) (from the 2003 Deep Sea Medicines Expedition) http://oceanexplorer.noaa.gov/explorations/03bio/background/edu/media/Meds_ChemNoBackbones.pdf

-http://oceanexplorer.noaa.gov/explorations/03bio/background/edu/media/meds\chemnobackbones.pdf

-Focus: Benthic invertebrates that produce pharmacologically-active substances (Life Science)
+Focus: Benthic invertebrates that produce pharmacologicallyactive substances (Life Science)

-Students will identify at least three groups of benthic invertebrates that are known to produce pharmacologically-active compounds and describe why pharmacologically-active compounds derived from benthic invertebrates may be important in treating human diseases.
-Students will also infer why sessile marine invertebrates appear to be promising sources of new drugs.
+In this activity, students will be able to identify at least three groups of benthic invertebrates that are known to produce pharmacologically-active compounds and will describe why pharmacologically-active compounds derived from benthic invertebrates may be important in treating human diseases.
+Students will also be able to infer why sessile marine invertebrates appear to be promising sources of new drugs.